 Study on a Possible Israeli Strike on Iran's Nuclear Development Facilities

 During the last several months, the Burke Chair has carried out a detailed examination of Iran’s programs involving missile and weapons of mass destruction.
-The key drafts involved are available on the CSIS web site at:
+The key drafts involved are available here.

 A final comprehensive report will be published this summer as CSIS book by the Praeger Press.